Blog/News/

 Create a new Expo managed project with expo init and select a template

 Install the Expo CLI and run expo init your-app.
-When prompted, select the Blank (Managed) template to stay comfortable and focus on the basics; this basic setup includes App.tsx and the necessary config to start quickly, so you’re able to begin right away.
+When prompted, select the Blank (Managed) template to stay comfoutable and focus on the basics; this basic setup includes App.tsx and the necessary config to start quickly, so you’re able to begin right away.

 Choosing a template